 The first round of the Panhellenic Recruitment process begins with the Go Greek Round.
-For this round, PNMs will create their Me in 3 profile and upload a two minute video.
+For this round, PNMs will watch videos through LaunchPoint and upload a two minute introductory video.
 PNMs will watch 5 minute chapter videos from all chapters who participate in the Panhellenic Recruitment process virtually.
 PNMs must watch all videos offered via LaunchPoint Modules before submitting their preferences.
 PNMs are encouraged to wear comfortable clothing they feel confident in.